brohrer/academic_advisory/use_cases.md

 ## Transportation
 * **Predictive maintenance**: given a vehicle's usage and maintenance history, predict a given failure is likely to next occur.
 * **On-Time Performance**: Identify problematic parts of a transportation network causing delays, the root causes, and recommendations to improve on-time performance.

 ### Relevant data sets
 * **[SBB Swiss Federal Railways On-Time Performance](https://github.com/crowdAI/train-schedule-optimisation-challenge-starter-kit)**: CrowdAI challenge and data set to optimize punctuality of train schedules

-## Cyber Security
-* **Privacy Preservance**
-* **Privacy Assurance**
-* **Intrusion Detection**
-* **Phishing Detection**

-### Relevant data sets
-* **[KDD CUP 99](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html)**: The task is to develop to detect network intrusions that protects a computer network from unauthorized users, including perhaps insiders.
-The intrusion detector learning task is to build a predictive model (i.e. a classifier) capable of distinguishing between _bad_ connections, called intrusions or attacks, and _good_ normal connections.
-The 1998 DARPA Intrusion Detection Evaluation Program was prepared and managed by MIT Lincoln Labs.
-The objective was to survey and evaluate research in intrusion detection.
-A standard set of data to be audited, which includes a wide variety of intrusions simulated in a military network environment, was provided.
-The 1999 KDD intrusion detection contest uses a version of this dataset.
-* **[NSL-KDD](https://www.unb.ca/cic/datasets/nsl.html)**: NSL-KDD is a data set suggested to solve some of the inherent problems of the KDD'99 data set.
-Although, this new version of the KDD data set still suffers from some of the problems discussed by McHugh and may not be a perfect representative of existing real networks, because of the lack of public data sets for network-based IDSs, the authors of this data set believe it still can be applied as an effective benchmark data set to help researchers compare different intrusion detection methods.
-Furthermore, the number of records in the NSL-KDD train and test sets are reasonable.
-This advantage makes it affordable to run the experiments on the complete set without the need to randomly select a small portion.
-Consequently, evaluation results of different research work will be consistent and comparable.
-* **[UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/)**: This data set is an advancement over the above-mentioned two data sets i.e. KDD CUP 99 and NSL-KDD.
-It captures more realistic features and way more instances than the other two.
-* **[Phishing Websites](https://archive.ics.uci.edu/ml/datasets/phishing+websites)**: In this dataset, the authors shed light on the important features that have proved to be sound and effective in predicting phishing websites.
-In addition, they proposed some new features.

-## Bioinformatics
-* Given certain proeprties of a gene how one can predict its expression?
-* Impute the missing characteristics in a gene expression

-### Relevant data sets
-* **[Human epidermal growth factor receptor 2-positive breast cancer brain metastases](https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS5306)**: Analysis of HER2+ breast cancer brain metastasis specimens and HER2+ nonmetastatic primary breast tumors.
-Samples were matched for patient age upon primary tumor detection and ER status of primary tumor.
-Results provide insight into the molecular basis of HER2+ breast cancer outgrowth in the brain.
-Given these information, how one can recognize HER-2 type genes from the dataset?
-Also, how one can determine whether a predictive classifier adds predictive value to standard prognostic factors?